-Overview of Scientist Co-PI Seeking a Community Co-PI
+Overview of Academic Co-PI Seeking a Community Co-PI

-Scientific Co-PI Name
+Academic Co-PI Name

 Institution

 Address

 Email

 Work Phone

 Cell Phone

 Fax Number

-Would you like the QuickStart team to help you find a community partner for the program?
-If not, please explain how you plan to find a partner for QuickStart.

-Please give some key words of the type of scientific research you are qualified to do (ex.
-Toxicology, Epigenetics, etc)
+Please give some key words of the

+type of scientific research you are

+qualified to do (ex.
+Toxicology,

+Epigenetics, etc)

-Have you worked on breast cancer related research in the past?
+Have you worked on breast

+cancer related research in the

+past?
 Please describe briefly.

-Have you worked on disparities- related research in the past?
+Have you worked on disparities-

+related research in the past?

 Please describe briefly.

+Have you worked on

+environmental exposures-related

-Have you worked on environmental exposures-related research in the past?
-Please describe briefly.
+research in the past?
+Please

-Will you be submitting a mentorship plan?
-(See requirements on page 9).
-If not, please indicate how many post-doctoral years has you been working in the research field?"
-Please also list the year, funder, and name of study of most recent NIH RO1 funding.
+describe briefly.

+Will you be submitting a

+mentorship plan?
+(See

+requirements on page 9).
+If not,

+please indicate how many post- doctoral years has you been

+working in the research field?"

+Please also list the year, funder,

+and name of study of most recent

+NIH RO1 funding.

+INIT KOT INHAHIS.

-Application Questions for a Scientist Co-PI Seeking a Community Co-PI
+Application Questions for an Academic Co-PI Seeking a Community Co-PI

-Prepare a two to three page overview in response to the questions below.
+Prepare a two to three-page response to the questions below.
 Please include the questions with the answers filled in underneath when you submit.

 - 1. Describe the mission of your institution, research priorities and focus, geographic reach (if relevant), the demographics of the population(s) served, etc. - 2.
 Describe your role in your institution.
-What experience, interest and research skills do you have that are relevant to conducting community-based participatory research? - 3.
-Describe your experience working in partnerships and/or collaborations generally and (if applicable) in community-based participatory research. - 4.
+What experience, interest and research skills do you have that are relevant to conducting community-partnered participatory research? - 3.
+Describe your experience working in partnerships and/or collaborations generally and (if applicable) in community-partnered participatory research. - 4.
 Describe your institution's experience collaborating with others beyond what you describe in #3. - 5.
 Why are you interested in being part of a CBPR team? - 6.
 Describe your research interests.
 For example, describe the types of research questions that are interesting to you.
 Please be as detailed as possible.
 This is important if you would like assistance finding a community partner.
 The more we know about your interests, the better we will be able to help you. - 7.
 If there are other individuals who are likely to be significantly involved in the research process from your institution, please describe them and their proposed contribution.
 Please note: if you would like one of them to be considered for participation in the program, please indicate who they are and why it would be important for them to participate.
 QuickStart cannot guarantee that more than one scientific co-PI will be able to participate in the program; however, we will consider a third partner if there is available space. - 8.
 Given the research needs and interests of the institution, why is the individual applying a good Scientific Co-PI candidate for this program? - 9.
 How will your team maintain quality scientific leadership of this project if you resign from your position at your institution or organization? - 10.
 Is there anything else you would like the QuickStart team to know as we consider your application?